 What actually is it?

-According to the abiding law Kanga Exchange does not store fiat currencies.
-The fiat money is handled in our exchange with the use of stablecoins, i.e. tokens with an exchange rate close to 1:1 to the relevant currency.
-An example of a commonly used stablecoin in Kanga is PLN° (called an Omega Zloty*).
+In accordance with applicable law, the Kanga Exchange cryptocurrency platform does not store fiat currencies.
+Fiat money is handled in our exchange with the use of stablecoins, i.e. tokens with a rate close to 1: 1 to a given currency.
+An example of a commonly used stablecoin in Kanga is PLN ° (known as Omega Złoty *).

 How does it work?